guigzzz/Embedded-Systems-Assignment-2/README.md

 - Hardware issues with the motor: the motor clicks, and the rotor rubs on the PCB
 - Speed control not functional due to inexact velocity calculations however the control system works: refer to line 380

+How to use:

+- Supports the normal commands detailed in the spec sheet